 If you don’t have an event, you can always hit up the bar on Saturdays.
 They have a fun cocktail menu that mixes the traditional cocktails with BHD spirits.
 They also offer tours, where you can learn how that belly-warming whiskey is made!

 Look at those cocktails!
 Yes, they are incredibly tasty and will most likely put you in a fantastic mood.
-But, the best fact about those drinks of tasty fun is that they are the product of a hard-working woman who spent many years chasing her dreams to arrive at the one that finally feels like home.
+But, the best fact about those drinks of delicious fun is that they are the product of a hard-working woman who spent many years chasing her dreams to arrive at the one that finally feels like home.
 Pretty tasty indeed.

-Stay tuned for our video tour of the Distillery and another opportunity to get to know this super cool chick!!!
+Check out our video tour of the Distillery and another opportunity to get to know this super cool chick!!!
 In the meantime, enjoy the gallery!